ExtCan/Blender-Halcyon-Engine/README.md

 Turn on **Developer Options** in Preferences ▸ Add-ons ▸ Halcyon, then use **Run Self Test** in the Debug panel.
-It copies a report to your clipboard covering your GPU, the shaders compiled on your own driver, per-stage frame timings and thread scaling.
+It copies a report to your clipboard covering your GPU, the shaders compiled on your own driver, a 116-row feature-by-feature comparison of the GPU picture against the CPU's, per-stage frame timings and thread scaling.
 Nearly every bug in this engine's history was diagnosed from that output; almost none from a description alone.

 ---